Colour of Love (Amber song): Colour of Love (Remixes) (2022)

-In September 2022, Tommy Boy Records (Reservoir Media) released 10 vault remixes of Amber's classic Eurodance single "Colour of Love".
+In September 2022, Tommy Boy Records (Reservoir Media) released 10 vault remixes of "Colour of Love".
 Many of the club mixes became available on digital streaming and download platforms for the very first time with this release.

 This maxi single was the 5th in an ongoing series of planned reissues of Amber catalog remixes that have been vaulted for decades.
 "Colour of Love (Remixes)" was preceded by "Sexual (Li Da Di) [Plasma Trance Remix - Extended]" (May 2022), "The Hits Remixed - Extended" (June 2022), "Above the Clouds (Remixes)" (July 2022), and "Love One Another (Remixes)" (August 2022).
 The digital album, which included DJ mixes by Spike, Mousse T & Borris Dlugosh, Cibola and, Jonathan Peters and Anthony Acid, peaked at #2 on the iTunes US Dance Albums Chart.